fhoedemakers/pico-infonesFB/README.md

 # pico-infones

+Experimental version, uses framebuffers in stead of rendering individual lines to Display..

+RP2350 Only

 This software is a port of InfoNES, a NES emulator, for the Raspberry Pi Pico, and supports video and audio output over HDMI.
 The code for HDMI output is based on [PicoDVI](https://github.com/Wren6991/PicoDVI).